joshua-ong/AmbulanceDeployment/documentation/gurobi.md

 5. Instantiate the package, calling 'Pkg.instantiate()'
     * Since we have a Manifest.toml file, this command will download all the packages declared in that manifest.
     * If all is going well here, this should download pretty much everything you need.
 I did this a week ago, so my steps could be slightly out of order, but this command did most of the heavy lifting for me.
+6. Now, you can try running some code.
+Try running "using AmbulanceDeployment".
-6. Now, cd into the 'tests' directory, and call 'include(generate_simulation.jl)'
+7. cd into the 'src' directory, and call 'include("Single_Robust.jl")' and generate_robust().
     * You may get errors telling you to add a package.
 Just do whatever the message says.
     * Keep adding packages and calling include again until you've downloaded all necessary packages